Short-term rates end stable on Bank Negara operations

-KUALA LUMPUR, Aug 4 — Short-term interbank rates closed steady today on Bank Negara Malaysia’s (BNM) operations to absorb surplus liquidity from the financial system.
+KUALA LUMPUR, Aug 8 —Short-term interbank rates closed steady today on Bank Negara Malaysia’s (BNM) operations to absorb surplus liquidity from the financial system.

-Liquidity in the conventional system slipped to RM36.0 billion from RM40.33 billion this morning while Islamic funds fell to RM28.81 billion from RM33.48 billion previously.
+Liquidity in the conventional system narrowed to RM36.81 billion from RM38.70 billion this morning while Islamic funds fell to RM23.62 billion from RM29.61 billion previously.

-The central bank had earlier called for two conventional money market tenders, a reverse repo tender as well as three Qard tenders.
+The central bank had earlier called for two conventional money market tenders, one Commodity Murabahah Programme tender, two reverse repo tenders as well as three Qard tenders.

-At 4 pm, it called for a RM36.0 billion conventional money market tender and a RM28.70 billion murabahah money market tender, both for one-day money.
+At 4 pm, it called for a RM36.80 billion conventional money market tender and a RM23.6 billion murabahah money market tender, both for one-day money.

 The average Islamic overnight rate stood at 1.72 per cent while the one-, two- and three-week rates stood at 1.78 per cent, 1.82 per cent and 1.85 per cent. — Bernama